Bandwidth Cluster

 1. Bandwidth commitment

-2. Overage bandwidth, that is the 95th peak bandwidth of all the computing resources in all cities of the region.
+2. Overage bandwidth, that is the 95th peak bandwidth of all the computing resources in all cities of the region or in one city.

 Billing rules